zzdroide/ntpcl/Readme.md

 ## How

 Configure your NTP clocks with:

 - your server IP as its NTP server
+  > If it can't be configured, you'll have to hijack it.
+My [CH899](https://www.hr-clockparts.com/clock-movement/wifi-clock-movement.html) clock queries `time.pool.aliyun.com` first, so in my router I set the DNS to resolve the domain to my server IP.

 - Timezone **GMT+3**, no DST.
 With 6 or 7 hours of difference with GMT−3 and GMT−4, in case of misconfiguration the time will be wrong enough for you to notice.
+  > Misconfiguration especially if the DNS hijacking is removed.

+- Query time at 00:01, so on DST changes it jumps back to 23:01 or forward to 01:01.
+  > CH899's interface only allows you to choose presets like 22:00, but with inspect element I changed it to 00:01 and it works fine.